 Additionally, most vets recommend feeding Yorkies dry food since they’re already prone to dental issues.
 Dry dog food acts as a natural abrasive that can help remove existing plaque while your dog eats.
-If you’ve got a picky eater who prefers a wet brand, at least consider transitioning them into a mixture of dry and wet food.
+If you’ve got a picky eater who prefers a wet brand, at least consider transitioning your Yorkie into a mixture of high-quality dry and wet food.

 Dental treats, such as Greenies, are also a great way to show your pup some love while counteracting the buildup of plaque that causes bad breath.

 Some dog owners have also claimed success by introducing healthy gut bacteria into their dog’s diet.
 If you see signs of digestive issues and suspect this is the cause for your Yorkie’s bad breath, consider adding one teaspoon of plain Greek yogurt with live active cultures to their meals.
 Make sure this yogurt has no added sugar or artificial sweeteners (like xylitol).

 If you decide to take this approach, you should carefully monitor your pup for any lactose intolerance, which would likely take the form of gas or diarrhea.

 Another home remedy for bad Yorkie breath is fresh parsley.
 Parsley is antimicrobial, and many cultures use it to freshen breath after especially pungent meals.
 Chop a fresh spring of parsley into small pieces and sprinkle it over your dog’s food.